Tags

 This owl is one of the four wild birds I adopted © Tatyana Garkavaya

-With this blog post, I continue an environmental series about eco-friendly educational Bulgarian projects in the framework of my study based on two-year long ethnographic fieldwork.
+This blog post makes mart of a series of eco-friendly educational Bulgarian projects I explored in the framework of my study based on two-year long ethnographic fieldwork.

 birds